Road block protests disrupt Argentine grains export operations

 Concern over the road blocks still meant reduced numbers of cargoes arrived at Rosario, raising doubts about future shipping flows from the hub that ships some 80% of Argentina's grains exports.

+Chambers representing the soy, corn and wheat industries in Argentina issued a joint statement asking the national government to come up with a solution to the drivers' demands.

 Inflation-hit truck drivers are pressing demands for lower taxes, tolls and fuel prices as well as the establishment of set fee schedules to be paid by farmers for ground transportation.
-The country, mired in recession since 2018, had more than 36% inflation last year and 4% in December alone.
+Mired in recession since 2018, Argentina had more than 36% inflation last year and 4% in December alone.

 "The protests will be toughened.
-Road blocks are going to increase nationally," Santiago Carlucci, head of the Tuda (Transportistas Unidos de Argentina) drivers' organization, told local radio.
+Road blocks are going to increase nationally," Santiago Carlucci, head of the informal Tuda (Transportistas Unidos de Argentina) drivers' group, told local radio.

 A tweet from cargo logistics company Agroentregas said 2,065 trucks arrived at grains terminals in Rosario and northern Buenos Aires province on Wednesday, down from 3,995 arrivals a year earlier.